Rated 5 stars

 They both, however, have distinctive yellowy-gold canes that earns them the name golden bamboo.

-Black Bamboo Types
+Black Bamboo Varieties

 Gigantochloa atroviolacea, or Java black, is a stunning, large and thick variety that suits more tropical areas, and is a clump-forming type.

-Bambusa lako, or Timor black, is a glossy species that grows shoots up to 60ft but cannot withstand freezing temperatures.
+Bambusa lako, or Timor black, is a glossy species

 Dry Bamboo Roots